OpenID Connect (OIDC) Authentication

 Permission Template Mapping

-Map OIDC groups to Poweradmin permission templates for automatic role assignment:
+Map OIDC groups to Poweradmin permission templates for automatic role assignment.
+This connects the group/role names from your OIDC token to Poweradmin's permission system.

 'oidc' => [